 If you have a fish tank at home and you are going to clean it, do not just get rid of the water.
 The water can be reused to water your plants.
 The dirty fish water contains some of the very best nutrients for plant growth.

 The fish and filters used in the water rid the water of chlorine while also adding nutrients such as phosphorus, nitrogen, and healthy bacteria.
 These are all things your plants need, and it is always great to reuse items!

-Springwater can be expensive to use, though, because most of the time, spring water can only be found as bottled water.
-Bottled water can be costly and can be harmful to the environment.
+Spring water can be expensive to use though, because most of the time, spring water can only be found as bottled water.
+Bottled water can be costly and the plastic bottles it comes in can be harmful to the environment.

-Water’s purpose is to provide the proper nutrients and water needed for plant growth.
-When choosing the appropriate water to use, you want to make sure it is free of chlorine and that you have done a water test to make sure it is safe.
+Water’s purpose is to transport nutrients throughout your house plant and give it the moisture needed for optimal plant growth.
+When choosing the appropriate water to use, you want to make sure it is free of chlorine and doesn’t contain high levels of sodium.

-It is possible to give your plants too much water.
-Overwatering can cause less oxygen to go into the roots of the plant and the soil.
-These air pockets are crucial for plant survival and cause the plant to die or have slow, stunted growth.
+Yes, it is possible to give your plants too much water.
+Overwatering can cause less oxygen to go into the roots of the plant and the soil which can lead to root rot.
+Proper aeration and drainage in your soil is crucial for plant survival, otherwise your plant will die or have slow, stunted growth.

 Use your fingers to check the soil for dampness about 2 inches deeper than the surface, if it already feels wet do not add more water.
 If you don’t want to get your fingers dirty every time, grab a moisture meter instead to make sure you are giving your plant enough water without overdoing it.

 Is Your Plant Getting The Right Type Of Water?